-So, here are some of my techniques I’ve used to book projects for my company:
+So, here are some of the techniques I’ve used to book projects for my company:

-Buoyed by last week’s response to my blog on website developers in Nepal, I am further motivated to continue writing and share my experience working in the web industry.
-And in this blog, I want to share my experience in attracting clients for website design & software development businesses.
+Buoyed by the response to my blog on web developers in Nepal, I am further motivated to continue writing and share my experience working in the web industry.
+And in this blog, I want to share my experience in attracting clients for web design & software development businesses.

 One reason why I wanted to be an IT entrepreneur was that I saw that businesses & organizations needed help with crisp solutions.
 I, therefore, made it an objective in my life that I am going to help other businesses attract new clients and audiences.
-And not just that, also help them attract a higher quality of clientele and audiences.
-That’s why we here at SoftNEP - one of the reliable IT company in Nepal take such care in building beautiful online destinations and high performing digital experiences.
+And not just that, also help them attract a higher quality clientele and audiences.
+That’s why we here at SoftNEP - one of the reliable IT company in Nepal take such care about building beautiful online destinations and high-performing digital experiences.

 So to begin with the very first thing you as a marketer would want to do is identify the need in the market and then provide a solution(s).
 That way you will not be push-selling your products or services but instead trying to help businesses.